dtvillafana/omen.nvim/README.md

 - [X] Copy a password file content to a register with a retention
 - [X] OTP support for gopass
+- [X] Copy a username to a register
 - [ ] Inserting new password to the store
 - [ ] Generating new password for the store
 - [ ] Callbacks and events